TECHOUS/Treasure-js/Deprecated.md

 # DEPRECATED RESOURCES

+This treasure contain the items that are not useful for treasure.
+Actually they are not deprecated.

 ## KEYFRAMES

 A library for converting Adobe AE shape based animations to a data format and playing it back on Android and iOS devices